1836 Granville riot: Background

-The Granville Riot of 1836 occurred in Granville, Ohio, a small college town in Licking County.
-Granville was first established by New England settlers who intended to create a New England style community that centered around church and educational life.
-There was a large group of academics in the area, as there were five different colleges in the early 1830s, including the Granville Female Seminary and the Granville Literary and Theological Institution that would later become, Denison University.
-The founders also had strong religious values as Puritans, something that would continue to be a core value for many locals.
+Granville was first established by New England settlers who intended to create a New England-style community that centered around church and educational life.
+There was a large group of academics in the area, as there were five different colleges in the early 1830s, including the Granville Female Seminary and the Granville Literary and Theological Institution, which would later become Denison University.
+The founders also had strong religious values as Puritans.